yovchenko/ComPortToDatabase/README.md

 - [RuntimeInformation](https://www.nuget.org/packages/System.Runtime.InteropServices.RuntimeInformation/4.3.0?_src=template) - Provides APIs to query about runtime and OS information.

 ## Getting started

+Open your project using Visual Studio and build the app.

 To install the service, run the following